 The ISCF RAI-EE programme also includes a range of actors across the entire supply chain it intends to address.
 Supply chains can be very complex and are seldom confined within the same country.
 For the purpose of this study, we have followed a practical approach trying to assess the position of each participant with respect to a (schematic) continuum between technology developers and end-users.

-Table 4 shows that the core programme has involved actors across the supply chain.
-The composition is broadly leans towards successful applicants towards the end of the evaluation.
+broadly leans towards successful applicants towards the end of the evaluation.